pymc-devs/pymc-examples/examples/howto/model_builder.myst.md

 How would we deploy this model?
 Save the fitted model, load it on an instance, and predict?
 Not so simple.

 `ModelBuilder` is built for this purpose.
-It is currently part of the  `pymc-experimental` package which we can pip install with `pip install pymc-experimental`.
+It is currently part of the {ref}`pymc-experimental` package which we can pip install with `pip install pymc-experimental`.
 As the name implies, this feature is still experimental and subject to change.

 +++